Plastic welding: Hot gas welding

 Hot gas welding, also known as hot air welding, is a plastic welding technique using heat.
 A specially designed heat gun, called a hot air welder, produces a jet of hot air that softens both the parts to be joined and a plastic filler rod, all of which must be of the same or a very similar plastic.
 (Welding PVC to acrylic is an exception to this rule.)

 Hot air/gas welding is a common fabrication technique for manufacturing smaller items such as chemical tanks, water tanks, heat exchangers, and plumbing fittings.
+Hot air/gas welding is also a common repair technique used by auto collision shops to repair damage to plastic parts such as plastic bumper covers and other plastic components.

 In the case of webs and films a filler rod may not be used.
 Two sheets of plastic are heated via a hot gas (or a heating element) and then rolled together.
 This is a quick welding process and can be performed continuously.

 Welding rod

 A plastic welding rod, also known as a thermoplastic welding rod, is a rod with circular or triangular cross-section used to bind two pieces of plastic together.
 They are available in a wide range of colors to match the base material's color.
 Spooled plastic welding rod is known as "spline".

 An important aspect of plastic welding rod design and manufacture is the porosity of the material.
 A high porosity will lead to air bubbles (known as voids) in the rods, which decrease the quality of the welding.
 The highest quality of plastic welding rods are therefore those with zero porosity, which are called voidless.